 See it in action:

-This baked ziti will quickly become a family favorite.
-Easy comfort food that you can make ahead or freeze for later!
+My grandma's recipe for baked ziti will quickly become a family favorite.
+Only five ingredients to make this easy, meatless comfort food that you can make ahead or freeze for later!

 - 1 lb box of ziti